Julia Owen-Orcutt

 In general, I am interested in the application of genetic and genomic tools in wildlife research to contribute to conservation and management efforts.
 In the early stages of my Ph.D.
 I conducted a study using noninvasive fecal DNA to estimate black bear density in the Lake Tahoe Basin.
 This research highlighted the importance of developing noninvasive methods to study bears at the interface of urban and wild landscapes.
 More recently, my focus has shifted toward using genomic methods to understand how gnomes are influenced by evolutionary history.
 I am particularly interested in this application of genomics as it allows researchers to bridge the gap between a population’s history and it’s present-day characteristics, which can be an important component of developing an effective conservation strategy.

-After attending community college in Los Angeles, I received my B.A. in Animal Biology from UC Davis in 2018.
+After attending community college in Los Angeles, I received my B.S. in Animal Biology from UC Davis in 2018.
 During my undergraduate years, I was an intern in the Mammalian Ecology and Conservation Unit (MECU) where I completed a practicum project on identifying genetic subdivisions among ecoregional coyote populations in the Sierra Nevada.
 I enjoyed this research so much that I decided to stay for a PhD!

 Current Research: